-However, soon Sadhana begins experiencing being stalked.
-The episodes of stalking do not cease even when a young man is caught red-handed and handed over to the police.
+Change of place brings no respite, she intermittently experiences stalking.
 Abhi and Manav grow worried about her safety, as both are in love with her, though Sadhana has yet to decide and wait as who is going to be her partner?
-Entry of these two men, make the novel look like a love triangle, however at its core it remains a suspense thriller.
+Entry of these two men, make the novel look like a love triangle.
+However, at its core it remains a solid suspense thriller.

-The author has spiced up the overall mood of the novel to make it a truly suspense novel by molding the lead character’s attributes, like her habit of reading horror novels, carelessness, and so on.
-Another great aspect of the book is that with time Sadhana grows familiar with stalking; however, it turns out be her strength, as she finally takes to face and end it.
+The author has spiced up the overall backdrop of the novel to make it a truly suspense novel by molding the lead character’s attributes, like her habit of reading horror novels, carelessness, and so on.
+Another great aspect of the book is that with time Sadhana grows familiar with stalking.
+However, later it turns out be her strength in the guise of self-defense, as she finally takes to face and end it.
 That’s the temerity of the lady.
 Mid way, there is a revelation of the stalker that shocks everyone, however the problem does not solve there.
-The story advances, and her stalker shows no respite.
+The story advances, and her stalker shows no mercy.
 Every time a stalker is caught, you feel as the story is over, but there remain many pages to read.
 And the same time, you feel that something is missing….the clues need to be arranged once again.
-This way some revelations of a few stalkers take place.
 But well before Sadhana meets her final stalker, she needs to endure a lot of privation and the route is treacherous.

-The writing style of the author is subtle and brilliant that help moving the story at a brisk pace.
-Also, Spandana has made use of available characters and settings and locations judiciously to deliver near-perfect suspense novel, otherwise in contemporary locations like Delhi metro city, it is bit tough to weave a thriller.
+Spandana nursed her words carefully that it simply kept the narration subtle and brilliant.
+Also, she has methodically batched and stitched characters and settings and locations to deliver a near-perfect suspense novel, otherwise in contemporary locations like Delhi metro city, it is bit tough to weave a thriller.
 Nothing comes openly and the author has made a point as not to spoon feed – so the more you read, the more you wish to arrive at the final criminal.
 However, that’s a sort of anxiety get developed when you are with a good and classic suspense novel.
 All in all, it is a worth investing time and money.